 I had the pleasure of spending Sunday afternoon with two girlfriends for a crafty play date.
 I made a nice salad with toasted almonds and dried cranberries, Z. brought BBQ chicken pizza, and K. made these delightful strawberry cupcakes - complete with pink heart shaped marshmallows dipped in white chocolate.
 Aren't those lace-y paper cups adorable?

-We each created a beeswax coated collaged canvas in the style of Lisa Kaus's "gridlocked" workshop It was challenging to get the grid going - but once you had it all laid out - it came together beautifully.
+We each created a beeswax coated collaged canvas in the style of Lisa Kaus's "gridlocked" workshop.
+It was challenging to get the grid going - but once you had it all laid out - it came together beautifully.
 This is K.'s canvas board - her theme was her husbands vintage Dodge and all things automotive.
 Isn't it fun how found objects can "represent" other things?
 Like the black checkers evoke tires.
 The yellow playing pieces could be traffic cones.
 Fuzzy dice?

 Sorry about the bad camera phone images.
 My real camera chose to be uncooperative.
 The canvas was not as dark as it appears in the image above.